iggy-social/iggy-social-gae/README.md

 Set Farcaster data in these files:

 - `/public/well-known/farcaster.json`
-- `app.vue`: edit the Meta tag with `name="fc:miniapp"` if needed, for example the splash bg color
+- Edit the Meta tag with `name="fc:miniapp"` in components and in the Nuxt Config file (also edit farcaster variables in Nuxt Config)
-- `/pages/about.vue`: example of a custom Farcaster Meta tag (add custom meta tags on other pages too)

 ## Cloudflare Tunnel for Farcaster testing